lancra/dotnet-analyzers/datasets/README.md

 Spreadsheets of data used for building the analyzer configuration files.

-## Groups
+## Categories

-Provides the group and categories for each rule set, along with a URL for reference.
-Used for downloading or outputing rules by category.
+Provides the categories for each rule set, along with a URL for reference.
+Used for downloading or outputting rules by category.

 ## Option Settings